CodeFluxStudios/astro-backend/README.md

 This is the backend server for the astro bot.
 It handles user authorization and gets data from the user.

 # Installation
 After downloading, run **pip3 install -r requirements.txt** inside the project folder to install all dependencies.
 After that generate a config using **generate_config.py** In it, edit the values of *BotId* and *BotSecret* to your discord bot's ID and secret.
-Lastly you can run **main.py** to start the server.
+At last you can run **main.py** to start the server.
 The server will be accessible under **localhost:5000**.

 # Routes
 Following routes are available: